 Pitch clients frequently and add them one at a time.
 Serve them well and ask for feedback.
 When you get overwhelmed because you have too many clients, hire an assistant to help you.
 If that isn’t financially viable, you might need to up your rates, cut your expenses, or drop some of the lowest-paying clients.

 Related: 18 Legit Online Jobs for College Students

 Is Social Media Management Right for You?

 It’s a career that is constantly evolving and changing.
-If you like to learn, and have a flair for digital design, you might even have some fun doing it.
-This is a job that pays well if you’re a salaried employee, but as an added bonus, you also have the potential skills needed to launch your own business.
+If you like to learn and have a flair for digital design, you might even have some fun doing it.
+This is a job that pays well if you’re a salaried employee, but you also want to have the skills needed to launch your own business if you so desire.